Robert Mouzillat: RoMo Image Collection

-Tintin (character) and the Studio of Georges Remi (known as Hergé)
+Tintin and Hergé's studio

-Mouzillat's invention and his work came to the attention of Georges Remi as a result of his success at the Brussels World Fair.
+Mouzillat's invention and his work came to the attention of Georges Remi (Hergé) as a result of his success at the Brussels World Fair.
 Together they established a collaboration to market Tintin stories as 3D strip cartoons.
 A number of gouache drawings in colour were prepared for conversion to 3D photographic images.
 This was an important collaboration as it proved that 3D images could be created from 2D content.
 Cards on a variety of Tintin subjects were produced and sold.

 Pablo Picasso at La Californie

 Intrigued by the 3D process, Mouzillat was invited to spend Easter weekend 1957 by Picasso at his home in the south of France.
 He took hundreds of photos of Picasso in his studio, in the garden, at the bullfight in Arles and with his then mistress Mme Jacqueline Roque, her daughter Catherine Hutin-Blay, his biographer John Richardson (art historian), the actor Jean Cocteau and his official photographer David Douglas Duncan.
 Cards of Picasso 3D photographs were published and sold by RoMo.